 Why is cruise fare tracking important?

 Cruise fare tracking helps you stay on top of these fluctuations by monitoring prices over time.
-You can determine the best time to book your trip by keeping an eye on prices.
-The aim is to save money and get the best price possible when booking your cruise.
+You can determine the best time to book your trip by tracking prices.
+The aim is to save money and get the best price possible when you book your cruise.

-Additionally, you should track the price of your cruise even after you have booked.
+Additionally, you should track your cruise's price even after booking.
 It may be possible to get a refund of the difference in price if the cruise line lowers the cost of your cruise.

 Cruise fare tracking tools provide transparency and allow you to compare prices across different itineraries and sailing dates, giving you more options when planning your vacation.